UPDATE (09.07.2022): Post substantially revised to reflect

 Option 3: 6th Avenue service local, 8th Avenue service express

-Option 3 also fully de-interlines the QB line.
 Under Option 3, the F and M run local and the E runs express; this option doubles E service to 30 TPH peak to preserve service levels on the QB express.
+This option also eliminates all merging conflicts on the QB line.
 The E branches east of Kew Gardens – Union Turnpike station, with one branch running full time to Jamaica Center and the other part time to Jamaica – 179th Street.
-As with Option 2, select E trains can turn at Penn Station or Canal Street to ensure minimal conflict with A trains.

 Option 3 also presents some issues: